verkkila/ACP/design-presentation.md

 ![Drone](http://image.helipal.com/dji-inspire-1-v2-big001.jpg)

 * Design a drone that can detect and follow odors

-	* For instance locating a starting forest fire

 * Usefulness in detecting and locating pollution or fires

 ---